cltl/Reddit_topic/README.md

 # Cross-topic and cross-lingual analysis of toxicity in Reddit conversation
-Toxicity analysis of Reddit conversation across topics and languages
+This repo contains code and data for the paper - The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages